 At the end of the sprint, the PM prepares a report for the client.
 The sprint report includes:

 - List of completed features

-- Time spent, including bug fixes and change requests
+- Time spent on development, including bug fixes and change requests

-Product owners test Demo for some time (for example, till the end of the working day).
-If the clients find any issues, they should list them.
-These issues must be added to Project Backlog and fixed at no additional cost.
+Product owners test demo for some time (for example, till the end of the working day).
+If they find any issues or bugs, they should list them.
+These issues are then added to the project backlog and fixed during the next sprint.

 Sprint 1-N deliverables: